Tramscan/ubuntu-nix-config/README.md

 #Conclusion

-Although these are more steps than you'd want for something as simple as Hyprland on Nix (which ___should___ be a few lines at most), Nvidia is tricky to set up for wayland on non-nixos systems.
+Although these are more steps than you`d want for something as simple as Hyprland on Nix (which ___should___ be a few lines at most), Nvidia is tricky to set up for wayland on non-nixos systems.
 If you have NixOS, there is not much of a reason to use this configuration.
 However, I know that there are a lot of packages that are great to use natively on Ubuntu and rely on the system-level graphics libraries, so this is a great middle-ground where you can have your cake (riced and declarative Hyprland configured through nix) and eat it too (use Ubuntu LTS and packages unavailable to the nix package manager).
-Let me know if these are redundant to some NixOS magic and I'll gladly archive this repo and switch ASAP.
+Let me know if these are redundant to some NixOS magic and I`ll gladly archive this repo and switch ASAP.

 visit my website at [nickcline.com](https://nickcline.com) and please hire me